-The Compensation Committee of our Board of Directors consisted of Mr. Campbell, Dr. Douglas and Mr. Lyons during the fiscal year ended December 31, 2010.
-No member of the Compensation Committee was at any time during or prior to the fiscal year ended December 31, 2010, an officer or employee of Vical.
-No interlocking relationship existed between Mr. Campbell, Dr. Douglas or Mr. Lyons and any member of any other company's board of directors, board of trustees or compensation committee during that period.
+The Compensation Committee of our Board of Directors consisted of Mr. Campbell, Mr. Morrow, Dr. Sherwin and Mr. Lyons during the fiscal year ended December 31, 2013.
+Mr. Campbell served on the Compensation Committee until March 8, 2013.
+Dr. Sherwin was appointed to the Compensation Committee effective July 12, 2013.
+No member of the Compensation Committee was at any time during or prior to the fiscal year ended December 31, 2013 an officer or employee of Vical.
+No interlocking relationship existed between Mr. Campbell, Mr. Morrow, Dr. Sherwin or Mr. Lyons and any member of any other company's board of directors, board of trustees or compensation committee during that period.